Flower Mound – The Community

 If professional sports are your game, the Dallas Cowboys, Dallas Mavericks, Texas Rangers, Dallas Stars and the Dallas Burn are all competing for attention.
 The Texas Motor Speedway is located within minutes of Flower Mound and hosts two NASCAR events a year, as well as several other sanctioned races.

-Flower Mound’s newest facility, the 80,000-square-foot center completed in 2008, offers an abundance of recreational opportunities including indoor basketball courts, indoor and outdoor swimming pools, indoor track and fitness facilities, senior and youth activities, numerous art, dance and fitness classes, and meeting rooms available to Flower Mound residents.
+Flower Mound’s Community Activity Center (CAC) is an 80,000 square-foot facility that offers an abundance of recreational opportunities including indoor basketball courts, indoor and outdoor swimming pools, indoor track and fitness facilities, senior and youth activities, numerous art, dance and fitness classes, and meeting rooms available to Flower Mound residents.

 Flower Mound continues to garner national attention as a great community with a history of accolades –